-- 2.11.1 Expected Credit Loss Methodology indications of objective evidence of impairment. - 2.11.2 Definition of "Default"
+2.11.2 Definition of "Default"

 The Group defines a financial instrument as in default, which is fully aligned with the definition of credit impaired, in all cases when the borrower becomes over 90 days past due on its contractual payments.
 As a part of a qualitative assessment of whether a counterparty is in default, the Group also considers a variety of instances that may indicate objective evidence of impairment, which include but not limited to, financial difficulty of the borrowers and significant problems in the operations of the counterparties.
-When such the Group retains the right to receive cash flows from the financial asset, but has assumed an obligation to pay them in full without material delay to a third party under
+When such events occur, the Group carefully considers whether the event should result in treating the counterparty as defaulted.